-The sea is the big attraction here and water sports are readily available.
+The sea is a big attraction here and water sports are readily available.
 Windsurfing and sailing are particularly good as is diving and snorkelling.
 Hire a car and discover the unspoilt nature abundant on this relatively large (68km by 11km), sparsely populated island.
-One of the most popular day trips is the three caves tour which zips you across on small boats to the islands of Vis and Bisevo and includes the stunning blue and green caves as well as the Monk seal cave, its a memorable one, though weather dependant.
+One of the most popular day trips is the three caves tour which zips you across on small boats to the islands of Vis and Bisevo and includes the stunning blue and green caves as well as the Monk seal cave, it's a memorable one, though weather dependant.

 Hvar island is a sophisticated holiday destination which is both beautiful, fun and interesting as well as being perfect for winding down.